angelxuanchang/nlp-class/hw1.md

 * Code content and quality
   * Make sure that iterative search algorithm is implemented as described in the Baseline section above
 * Check if each group member has a `answer/README.username`.
-* Make sure that your have updated your GitLab repository with your submission source code.
+* Make sure that your have updated your Github repository with your submission source code.

 Your accuracy should be equal to or greater than the scores listed for dev and test data to obtain the corresponding marks (dev and